luccahuguet/cool_rust/README.md

 ### Plan to use in the future
 - [just](https://github.com/casey/just) - Just a command runner.
 Similar to make, but simpler
-- [meilisearch](https://github.com/meilisearch/meilisearch) -  A lightning-fast search engine that fits effortlessly into your apps, websites, and workflow
 - [redox-os](https://gitlab.redox-os.org/redox-os/redox) - A Rust Operating System